staging-951d-madcitymultimedia/postman-docs/src/pages/docs/collaborating-in-postman/collaborate-in-postman-overview.md

 ## Collaborate with your team

-You can [collaborate with team members](/docs/collaborating-in-postman/working-with-your-team/collaboration-overview/) by creating and joining team workspaces and discussing your work with comments.
-You can also improve your team's onboarding experience with team discovery, enabling users in your organization to request to join your Postman team.
+[Collaborate with team members](/docs/collaborating-in-postman/working-with-your-team/collaboration-overview/) by creating and joining team workspaces and discussing your work with comments.
+You can improve your team's onboarding experience with team discovery, enabling users in your organization to request to join your Postman team.

 ## Organize your projects using workspaces

 You can [organize your projects using workspaces](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/), enabling you to collaborate with teammates or anyone in the Postman community.
 Use the visibility setting for a workspace to determine who can access it.
-You can create a workspace from scratch, or you can choose a workspace template to help you get started.
+When you create a workspace, you can choose an empty workspace to start from scratch, or a workspace template to help you get started.
 You can also view changelogs for collections, workspaces, and APIs, enabling you to review actions taken on elements in your workspaces.

 ## Define roles and permissions